macpiek/OpenEndovascularTrainer/README.md

 # Open Endovascular Trainer

 This prototype demonstrates a basic browser-based simulator for guiding a flexible wire through a branched vessel.
-The vessel and guidewire are modeled in 3D using a simple Verlet rope model with collisions against the walls of a rectangular-prism vessel.
+The vessel consists of a main tube with a side branch, and the guidewire is modeled with a simple 3D Verlet rope constrained to the cylindrical walls.
 The visual style mimics fluoroscopy by using a monochrome palette and persistent trail.

 ## Usage